 Joanna L. Morales, Cancer Rights Attorney

-Joanna is the former director of the Cancer Legal Resource Center at the Disability Rights Legal Center in Los Angeles (www.cancerlegalresourcecenter.org, 866-843-2572), as well as the CEO of Navigating Cancer Survivorship (navigatingcancersurvivorship.org), Employment and health insurance issues are often a concern of cancer patients who reach out to these organizations.
+Joanna is a cancer rights attorney and CEO of Triage Cancer (TriageCancer.org).
+Employment and health insurance issues are often a concern of cancer patients who reach out to these organizations.
 Here is Joanna's best advice for lower-income workers with cancer worried about income and other work issues.

 - Find out what your employer provides as a disability plan.
 We advise workers to check the employee policy manual.
 Lower-income cancer patients often worry about income when they are off work.
 The first place to look is the employer manual to see what the company policy is on leave time and employee benefits.
 It depends on the size of the employers.
 They need to treat all "similarly situated" workers equally.
 For instance, all employees who are full-time must have access to the same benefits.

 - Know your rights.
-We walk workers through what their rights are, such as the Family Medical and Leave Act, which provides for up to 12 weeks of unpaid leave and continuing health insurance coverage for qualified employees who are seriously ill.
+We walk workers through what their rights are, such as the Family Medical and Leave Act (FMLA), which provides for up to 12 weeks of unpaid leave and continuing health insurance coverage for qualified employees who are seriously ill.
 We try to figure out if the worker is actually discriminated against.
-We have a panel of people we turn to, including lawyers, accountants and insurance agents, to get advice.
-We try to figure out the best next step to enforce the right.
+We try to help people figure out the best next step to enforce the right.
 For instance, workers often do not know that you are still eligible for COBRA health insurance if you drop down below the minimum hours worked at which health insurance is offered.
 Many workers mistakenly think that COBRA applies only if you leave a job.
 Not so.